Daviedavie100/fcodecamp/medical data visualizer/README.md

 ## Project

 Visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas libraries.
+Created a chart, where we show the counts of good and bad outcomes for the cholesterol, gluc, alco, active, and smoke variables for patients with cardio=1 and cardio=0 in different panels.

+Use the data to complete the following tasks in medical_data_visualizer.py:

+image.png
 ## Dataset

 The dataset values were collected during medical examinations.